 Eisu puffed deep and passed the roach to Lucille.
 Lucille’s first puff was a brave one.
 As Lucille coughed, Eisu explained: “A lot of laws are left over from the World Unification.
 Bringing every country under one constitution required concessions which aren’t totally sensible in hindsight.
 When the Ruler of Earth abdicated, the constitution remained the guide for international parliament.”

-“Makes sense,” said Lucille between coughs.
+“Makes sense, I guess,” said Lucille between coughs.
 She’d inhaled most of the roach in her first impressive puff.
-She returned the roach to Fumiko to finish off.
+She returned the roach for Fumiko to finish off.
 “Now we’re partners in crime, so you can’t just treat me like any old Lunar Commander,” said Lucille.
 “You don’t obey me because I outrank you.
 You obey me because you know me and you trust my judgement.”

 “Of course!” said Fumiko.
 “I remember how you led us in the mid-battle merger of Z-Purple, Orange, Red, Black, and Yellow.
 Z-PORKY was a huge success.”